-For the past eight months Mental Health First Aid (MHFA) England, Bauer Media UK and Natasha Devon MBE have led 'Where’s Your Head At?' – a campaign calling for first aid regulations to be amended to ensure that provision is made for mental health, as well as physical, first aid in the workplace.
+For the past ten months Mental Health First Aid (MHFA) England, Bauer Media UK and Natasha Devon MBE have led 'Where’s Your Head At?' – a campaign calling for first aid regulations to be amended to ensure that provision is made for mental health, as well as physical, first aid in the workplace.

 If successful, this change in law would mean that millions of working people have access to mental health first aiders, as they currently do for physical first aiders.

 We all have mental health, so let’s change the law to reflect this.

 Mental health first aid in the workplace was debated in Parliament today, with MPs from across the five main political parties speaking in support of the issue.
 The speaker concluded that the ayes had it, signalling the majority view that First Aid regulations need to be updated to put mental and physical health on an equal footing.

 Despite the overwhelming support for legislative change, the Government Minister for Mental Health, Inequalities and Suicide Prevention did not speak in support of the motion, but did agree that more debate was required on the issue of mental health in the workplace.
 For the full story, see our news article here.